 While our walking guide comes in at under 2km, it does not take into account walking the old city walls.
 If you do chose to walk the walls completely, it is the entire circumference of the old town.
 However, you can still easily explore the entire historic town in one day.

-The Old City Walls of Dubrovnik
+16. Visit the Old City Walls of Dubrovnik

 The old city walls are arguably the most famous part of Dubrovnik.
 These 16th-century walls remain primarily intact thanks to their impeccable construction, consistent care and the city’s ability to avoid conflict over the centuries.
 Walk atop the walls around the entire city for views from every direction, both into the city and of its beautiful surroundings.